diegobit/usa-plus/README.md

 ## To contribute

-Feel free to open a pull request
+Feel free to open a pull request.